On a Conjecture of Erd\H{o}s over Function Fields: Abstract

 \section{Abstract}

-Using geometric methods, we show that for any squarefree polynomial $f \in \F_q[t]$ of degree $n \ge 2$, every residue class modulo $f$ can be represented as a product of two monic irreducible polynomials of degree at most $n$, provided $q$ is sufficiently large in terms of $n$.
-This proves the function field analogue of a conjecture of Erd\H{o}s in the large $q$ regime.
+Using Katz's equidistribution framework, we show that for any squarefree polynomial $f \in \mathbb{F}_q[t]$ of degree $n \ge 2$, every residue class modulo $f$ can be represented as a product of two monic irreducible polynomials of degree at most $n$, provided $q$ is sufficiently large in terms of $n$.
+This gives the function-field analogue of a conjecture of Erd\H{o}s in the large-$q$ regime.

-\textbf{Update (October 2025).} After this note was posted on the arXiv, Will~Sawin kindly informed me that Lemma~9.14 in his preprint~\cite{sawin}, \emph{``Square-root cancellation for sums of factorization functions over squarefree progressions in $\mathbb{F}_q[t]$''} (\href{https://arxiv.org/abs/2102.09730}{arXiv:2102.09730}) already implies a stronger version of the main result of this note, establishing pointwise square-root cancellation and thereby settling the problem completely.
-The present note should therefore be viewed primarily as an exposition of Katz’s geometric framework specialized to this setting.
+Sawin~\cite{sawin} previously proved this representation with stronger square-root cancellation via a higher-dimensional sheaf-theoretic construction.
+This note presents a one-dimensional argument that yields a natural $q^{-1/2}$ saving.